jeffersonheard/geoanalytics/README.md

 [Mezzanine](http://mezzanine.jupo.org)'s explanation as to why), incorporating a number of reusable apps that work in concert:

-* ga\_resources : Data publishing, semantics, and metadata.
+* __ga\_resources__ : Data publishing, semantics, and metadata.
 WMS and soon to be WFS web services that provide OGC standard ways of accessing and visualizing datasets on a map or providing them to be consumed GIS or analytics systems like Arc, SAS, or qGIS.
-* ga\_ows : WMS and WFS webservice code that can be adapted to projects.
+* __ga\_ows__ : WMS and WFS webservice code that can be adapted to projects.

 ## Licensing

-Geoanalytics is licensed under an MIT-style license.
-See LICENSE.txt for details
+Geoanalytics is licensed under an MIT-style license  called the RENCI Open Source license and is &copy; 2014 UNC Chapel Hill.
+See LICENSE.txt for details.